Immersions and translation structures I: The space of structures on the pointed disk: New open sets and second-countability

 Now suppose $\sR=\{R_i \subset P\}$ is a collection of closed rectangles whose union is a closed rectangular union $K$.
 Then $\bigcup_i R_i^\circ$ may not be as large as $K^\circ$.
 We will construct a larger finite collection of closed rectangles $\sR' \supset \sR$ so that $K^\circ=\bigcup_{R \in \sR'} R^\circ$.
 We will describe an algorithm for constructing $\sR'$ by adding rectangles beginning with $\sR'=\sR$.
 Let $\Lambda=K^\circ \smallsetminus \bigcup_i R_i^\circ$.
 A point $p \in \Lambda$ is either a vertex of a rectangle in $\sR$ or lies in the interior of an edge of such a rectangle.
 If $p \in \Lambda$ is a vertex, then it has a neighborhood which lies in $K^\circ$, so we can add a small rectangle to $\sR$ which contains $p$ and is contained entirely in $K^\circ$.
 We add such a rectangle to $\sR'$ for each vertex in $\Lambda$.
 Now suppose $p \in \Lambda$ is not a vertex.
 Then, it must lie in the common boundary of two rectangles $R_1$ and $R_2$ lying on opposite sides of a line whose edges intersect in an interval.
 We can construct a closed rectangle, $R_0$, which is contained in $R_1 \cup R_2$ and contains the overlap $R_1 \cap R_2$.
 See below:

 We add such a rectangle to $\sR'$ for all pairs of rectangles in $\sR$ which intersect in an interval.
 The resulting $\sR'$ has the desired property. \end{proof}

-\begin{proposition} \name{prop:open disk} \com{Used.} An open rectangular union is homeomorphic to a finitely punctured disk. \end{proposition} \begin{proof} By definition, an open rectangular union is a connected surface in a topological disk.
+\begin{proposition} An open rectangular union is homeomorphic to a finitely punctured disk. \end{proposition} \begin{proof} By definition, an open rectangular union is a connected surface in a topological disk.
 So, it is homeomorphic to a punctured disk, but the number of punctures may be infinite.
 So, it suffices to prove that an open rectangular union has finite Euler characteristic.

 We will show that a {\em union of open rectangles}, i.e., an arbitrary union of open rectangles in a planar surface, has finite Euler characteristic.
-We define the {\em complexity} of such a union to be the smallest number of rectangles necessary to write the set as a union.
+We define the {\em complexity} of such a union to be the smallest number of rectangles necessary to write the set as a union of rectangles.
 In fact, we will prove that if a union of rectangles $U$ has complexity less than $n$, then $|\chi(U)|<2^n$.
 For $n=0$, $\chi(U)=0$, and for $n=1$, $\chi(U)=1$.
 These provide a base case, and we proceed by induction in $n$.
 Suppose the statement $|\chi(U)|<2^n$ for all $U$ of complexity $n$.
 Let $U'$ be a union of complexity $n+1$.
 Then $U'=U \cup R$, where $U$ has complexity $n$ and $R$ is another open rectangle.
 By the inclusion-exclusion principle,

 Note that the intersection of two open rectangles in a planar surface is either empty or another open rectangle.
 In particular, $U \cap R$ is either empty or a union of rectangles of complexity no more than $n$.
 By inductive hypothesis, $|\chi(U)|<2^n$ and $|\chi(U \cap R)|<2^n$.
 So by equation \ref{eq:e i},